XXXTentacion: 2013–2016: Career beginnings, "Look at Me", and ItWasntEnough

 Onfroy released his two first official extended plays (EPs), called E.motion and XXX, on April 30, 2014, alongside the original version of the song "Ecstasy" later remixed for Onfroy's last album Bad Vibes Forever.
-The Nobody's and The Fall were supposed to be part of a trilogy of EPs alongside The Underworld, inspired by The Weeknd's trilogy of mixtapes.
+In June 2014, Onfroy collaborated with American rapper and producer Edward Skeletrix, who was then working under the name Cight, on the song "Elegant", which he produced.
+The Nobodys was released on July 11, 2014, but it was quickly removed when Onfroy decided to keep working on it before re-releasing this EP completely finished, but it never happened.
+The Fall was released on November 21, 2014.
+The Nobodys and The Fall were supposed to be part of a trilogy of EPs alongside The Underworld, inspired by the Weeknd's trilogy of mixtapes.
 However, The Underworld was completely abandoned when he started working on other projects.
-An unfinished version of The Nobody's was released on July 11, 2014, but it was quickly removed when Onfroy decided to keep working on it before re-releasing this EP completely finished, but it never happened.
-The Fall was released on November 21, 2014.
-In 2015, Onfroy released a collaborative mixtape with Ski Mask the Slump God, Members Only Vol. 1, before releasing Members Only Vol. 2 with several members of the growing Members Only collective.
+On February 3, 2015, Onfroy released the EP Heartbreak Hotel.
+Throughout 2015, he teased several different tracklists for the project, featuring additional songs, but none of these tracks, except for "Teeth (Interlude)", were ultimately added to the released EP.
+On April 20, 2015, Onfroy released a collaborative mixtape with Ski Mask the Slump God, Members Only Vol. 1, before releasing Members Only Vol. 2 with several members of the growing Members Only collective.
 On December 31, 2015, the original version of "Look at Me" was uploaded to the SoundCloud account of the song's co-producer, Rojas.

+In 2016, Onfroy quit his job as a call center operator due to his growing music career and moved in with rapper Denzel Curry.
+On March 18, 2016, Onfroy released the EP ItWasntEnough.
 On April 28, 2016, Onfroy released the EP Willy Wonka Was a Child Murderer, with music heavily inspired by heavy metal and indie music.
-In 2016, Onfroy quit his job as a call center operator due to his growing music career and moved in with rapper Denzel Curry.
 In July 2016, Onfroy was arrested and charged with robbery and assault with a deadly weapon.
 After posting $10,000 bail, Onfroy continued to work on his debut independent album, Bad Vibes Forever, which had a slated October 31, 2016, release date.
 The album missed the release date and was delayed due to Onfroy being arrested in early October on multiple charges of false imprisonment, witness tampering and aggravated battery of his allegedly pregnant girlfriend.